 One is the volatility of collective protest.
 I have studied three waves of protest which erupted suddenly, surprising even the participants: strikes for the eight-hour day in the United States in 1886, sit-ins in the American South in 1960, and rioting in London in 2011.
 I argue that it's not adequate to deploy the conventional explanatory strategy, seeking causes in exogenous shifts in political or economic circumstances, is not adequate.
 Instead, I argue for an endogenous process of positive feedback: people protest because other people have done so.

 The second topic is self-inflicted suffering as a form of protest.
 Strikes and sit-ins inflict a cost on the opponent, and thus can coerce the opponent into offering concessions--a straightforward logic of bargaining.
 Why would it make sense to harm oneself, without harming others: to go on hunger strike or to set oneself on fire?

 Sociologists tend to study social movements which they find sympathetic, and my research on the labour movement and the Civil Rights movement fits this stereotype.
 For balance, I've also published on the extreme right in Britain and on the massacre of Muslims in India in 2002.
 The latter was orchestrated by the ruling political party and so departs from the definition above; Hindu mobs did not act in defiance of powerful social institutions.
 The violence was, however, an extraordinary outbreak which rent the fabric of everyday life.

 Most abstractly, I'm fascinated by processes of change and by spatial patternings of social life.
 Process is the thread that links my research on short-term protest waves and the long-term evolution of suicide protest, and my theoretical excursion into self-fulfilling prophecies.
-My article on the importance of cartography for European state formation illustrates my interest in space, as does my analysis of the geography of BNP membership.
+My article on the importance of cartography for European state formation illustrates my interest in space, as does my analysis of the geography of BNP membership and the London riot.